-4.4 RADIO_ERP2 packet for received telegrams (TCM 515U only)
+4.4 RADIO_ERP2 packet for received telegrams (TCM 515U and TCM 515J)

-TCM 515U uses EnOcean Radio Protocol 2 (ERP2) for radio communication as described in [3].
-To ensure compatibility between TCM 515 (using ERP1) and TCM 515U (using ERP2) from serial interface (ESP3) perspective, TCM 515U by default uses RADIO_ERP1 packets for forwarding received telegrams to the external host via the ESP3 interface.
+TCM 515U and TCM 515J use EnOcean Radio Protocol 2 (ERP2) for radio communication as described in [3].
+TCM 515J by default uses RADIO_ERP2 packet format for the forwarding of received telegrams to the external host with the packet format shown in Table 10 below.
+Use of RADIO_ERP1 packet format is not recommended for TCM 515J.